Join our webinar and get expert insights on how to pass LCP →

 Optimizing your images and how they’re handled at your WooCommerce store is sure to have a positive impact on site speed.
 If you’re looking for a tool that can do all of the above and more when it comes to image optimization, NitroPack has a comprehensive set of relevant features.

-WordPress and WooCommerce are excellent tools for building websites and eCommerce stores.
+WordPress and WooCommerce are excellent tools for building websites and managing eCommerce stores.
 However, WordPress dynamically generates your pages each time a visitor accesses them, pulling content from your WordPress database and other sources.
 While this ensures that your visitors always see the latest version of your content, it can take time for all those elements to load.

 A good caching tool will create static versions of your pages so that they load as quickly as possible.
 A very good caching tool will also keep the cached or static versions of your content up to date to ensure that your visitors still see the latest versions of your pages.